django/deps/draft/0005-improved-middleware.rst

 The ``get_response`` callable provided by Django might be the actual view (if this is the last listed middleware), or it might be the next middleware in the chain.
-The current middleware doesn't need to know or care what exactly it is -- just that it represents "upstream", and that it also takes a request and returns a response.
+The current middleware doesn't need to know or care what exactly it is -- just that it represents "the remainder of request processing", and that it takes a request and returns a response.

 (The above is a slight simplification -- the ``get_response`` callable for the last middleware in the chain won't be the actual view, it'll be